 Sydney Spears, PhD is a licensed social worker, Certified Mindful Self-Compassion teacher, trauma-sensitive yoga (TCTSY) facilitator, mindfulness instructor, and co-founder of the Midwest Alliance for Mindfulness.
 She is also a professor who teaches cultural diversity, clinical social work, and trauma-sensitive care.
 She also teaches Mindful Self-Compassion (MSC), trauma-sensitive yoga, and trauma-sensitive mindfulness through the Midwest Alliance in Mindfulness and Center for Mindful Self Compassion, with a focus on providing mindfulness-based practices and community outreach efforts for organizations and at-risk populations.

 Tracy Ochester, PsyD is a licensed psychologist and the Heart-Mind Coordinator for Midwest Alliance for Mindfulness.
 She is also a Certified Mindfulness Based Cognitive Therapy teacher and mentor, a trained Mindfulness Based Relapse Prevention teacher, a co-teacher of Mindful Self-Compassion and Mindfulness Based Stress Reduction, and a registered yoga teacher.
-She has completed Compassion Cultivation Training, the Pachamama Game Changer Intensive for social and ecological justice, and is currently engaged in a year-long program in Engaged Buddhism with the Upaya Institute.
+She has completed Compassion Cultivation Training, the Pachamama Game Changer Intensive for social and ecological justice, The Work That Reconnects (Joanna Macy) and is currently engaged in a year-long program in Engaged Buddhism with the Upaya Institute.
 Dr. Ochester sees mindfulness as a pathway for learning the fundamental skills necessary for personal and collective wellbeing.